Why do I need motorbike insurance?

-Bike insurance is a legal requirement for anyone riding a motorcycle or moped on the road.
-It protects you against liability you may have if your bike is involved in an accident and damages another vehicle or injures another person.
+Motorbike insurance is a legal requirement for anyone riding a motorcycle, scooter or moped on the road.
+It protects you against liability you may have if your motorbike is involved in an accident and damages another vehicle or injures another person.
 Some types of motorbike insurance will also cover you for the loss or damage of your bike.

-If you ride a motorbike without the correct insurance you are breaking the law and could face a fine, points on your licence, and you could even have your bike seized by the police.
+If you ride any kind of motorbike – what the government now calls powered two-wheelers – without the correct insurance you are breaking the law and could face a fine, points on your licence, and you could even have your bike seized by the police.

 Aside from the basic cover levels above, many policies include (or allow you to add) extra features.
 These can include cover for riding other bikes, riding abroad, breakdown assistance and cover for your helmet and leathers.